Kapil3772/C-Game-project/Rawfile.md

 - Floating platform with small arena where you fight PVE(Player vs Environment)
 - Defeating all enemies will move to the next level with increased difficulty

+### Learned lessons in this project

+1. Use texture atlas..
+2. Pre-Calculate things before function calling to make it more readable and optimized.